aaniksahaa/Solutions-to-Oracle-PL-SQL-Introduction-book-for-CSE-216/solutions.md

 SELECT UPPER(SUBSTR(COUNTRY_NAME,1,3)) AS FIRST3, UPPER(SUBSTR(COUNTRY_NAME,LENGTH(COUNTRY_NAME)-2,3))
 FROM COUNTRIES
 ```
 b.
-Print all employee full names (first name followed by a space then followed by last name).<br>
+Print all employee full names (first name followed by a space then followed by last name).
 All names should be printed in width of 60 characters and left padded with '*' symbol for
 names less than 60 characters<br>
 ```sql